Skip to main content

 Use Cases

-Fast sampling mode can be useful in a number of use cases where continuous sampling is beneficial to record transitory environmental states.
+High Sampling Mode is useful in a number of use cases where continuous sampling is beneficial to record transitory environmental states.

 • RSSI for the sensor to the closest gateway should be > -80 dBm.